Jim Gellatly: Biography

 During the summer of 2010 he hosted a Saturday afternoon show 'Jim Gellatly's A-Z of Rock and Pop' on Clyde 1.
 In July 2010 he launched an unsigned showcase on DAB digital radio station Amazing Radio.

 In:Demand Uncut launched on 1 May 2011 on Bauer Radio's Scottish network (except MFR).

 Jim returned to the re-launched XFM Scotland in April 2014 to present the Drivetime show.
 He continues to present a two-hour New Music showcase on Amazing Radio, preceding the Top 40 show every Sunday afternoon.

 He appeared on Scottish TV in STV's search for Scotland's Greatest Album.
 The show was a joint venture between STV, Real Radio and The Sun who convened a panel of music industry experts to select an initial short list of 60 tracks.
 The public chose the final tracks to appear on the Album.
 Alongside Gellatly, the panel consisted of T in the Park supremo Geoff Ellis, SNP MSP Joan McAlpine, Real Radio DJ Steve McKenna, songwriter John McLaughlin, and football pundit and now popular DJ Pat Nevin.

 His New Music podcast was nominated in the Best Radio Show or Podcast category at the 2010 BT Digital Music Awards but was unplaced.

 After a stint at community radio station CamGlen Radio, Jim joined BFBS Radio in May 2018 to present the Breakfast Show in Scotland.
 He moved to the Falkland Islands with BFBS in January 2022 to present the Breakfast Show there before returning to the Edinburgh operation in July 2022.
+In July 2024 he was detached to BFBS Germany for 6 months.